computationalgeography/lue/document/doc/install/index.rst

 Also, you can check the scripts behind the `LUE Github workflows`_ to see how LUE can be built on various platforms.

+If one of the Python API's is built, the installation directory can be set manually by setting `LUE_PYTHON_API_INSTALL_DIR`.
+By default, it will be set to the pathname of the current Python's site packages.

 Targets
 +++++++